Flexing RISC-V Instruction Subset Processors to Extreme Edge: Methodology of RISSP Generation

-\textbf{Figure \ref{fig:risp}} shows the construction of a RISP by stitching ModularEX with the rest of the fixed units such as the fetch unit and the RF as well as memory interfaces.
-By construction, a RISP has a single-cycle processor microarchitecture where an instruction is fetched from the instruction memory and sent to the ModularEX unit, and then, the switch selects the actual instruction hardware block of the fetched instruction executing it at the same cycle.
+\textbf{Figure \ref{fig:RISSP}} shows the construction of a RISSP by stitching ModularEX with the rest of the fixed units such as the fetch unit and the RF as well as memory interfaces.
+By construction, a RISSP has a single-cycle processor microarchitecture where an instruction is fetched from the instruction memory using a 32-bit Program Counter (PC), and sent to the ModularEX unit.
+Then, the switch selects the actual instruction hardware block of the fetched instruction executing it at the same cycle.
 In other words, the switch performs as a partial decoder that selects which block will be enabled at every clock cycle.
 The full decoding of the instruction is performed inside each instruction block.

-The key benefit of the RISP generation methodology is that it does not require any expertise in microarchitecture, RTL design or gate netlists.
+The key benefit of the RISSP generation methodology is that it does not require any expertise in microarchitecture, RTL design or gate netlists.
 The only input of the framework is the domain-specific instruction subset identified by the application or the domain.
-At the design level, the user does not need to optimize the microarchitecture manually.
-Instead, we assign all the optimization decisions to the hardware synthesis tool.
-The decision of allowing the synthesis tool to remove the redundancies rather than a microarchitect designing a shared unit like an ALU is a conscious one because contemporary commercial/non-commercial hardware synthesis tools are very efficient to discover redundancies and eliminate them.
+All design optimization decisions are taken by the synthesis tool rather than optimizing the design manually.
+This is a conscious decision because contemporary commercial/non-commercial hardware synthesis tools are very efficient in discovering redundancies and eliminating them.
 For instance, the synthesis tool will optimize the gate netlists by maximizing the resource sharing if multiple instruction hardware blocks have common operations among them (e.g., design flattening).
+Any logic optimization performed during synthesis will be formally verified using equivalence checking by the synthesis tool.
+This approach may not lead to "minimal area/power" but minimizes the design and verification time.